fgafford/UVHelperScript/README.md

 alt + A : collapse all messages alt + Z : expand all messages
 Click on avatar : expand or collapse single message

+<h2>==== License and Legal ====</h2>
+This project is licensed under the terms of the MIT license.
+You can copy, fork, and extend for the benefit of the project.
+See LICENCSE.txt for more info.

+Icon images are Copyright of : http://www.iconarchive.com/